 The Filming of Contact

 Filming finally got underway in California and the jungles of Puerto Rico, as well as the most iconic of its locations – the Very Large Array (VLA) in New Mexico, better known as that place in the movie with the massive radio telescopes that look like satellite dishes.

-They also stopped the dish getting its occasional paint job.
-Warner Bros. were worried that if the antenna looked too clean and fresh, audiences would think they’d CGI-ed it in.
+They also stopped the dish from getting its occasional paint job.
+Warner Bros. was worried that if the antenna looked too clean and fresh, audiences would think they’d CGI-ed it in.

-Actor Geoffrey Blake (Forrest Gump) who played one of the gang of key scientists alongside Foster, William Fichtner and Max Martini, remembers Butler’s input, though not his real name.
+Actor Geoffrey Blake (Forrest Gump) who played Fisher – one of the gang of key scientists alongside Foster, William Fichtner, and Max Martini – remembers Butler’s input, though not his real name.

 “I always called him Dr. Birkenstock,” says Blake.
 “I’m big on nicknames, so I believe I gave him that.”

 Filming itself went smoothly.
-“It was one of my favourite movies to make,” says Blake.
+“It was one of my favorite movies to make,” says Blake.
 Some of the science jargon was complicated, but they had Butler and others on set to help.

 Losing Carl Sagan